Gabriel Milito: Return to Independiente

-International
+International career

 Milito participated in the 2005 FIFA Confederations Cup with Argentina, helping the nation to the final.
 He was also part of the squad which took part in the 2006 FIFA World Cup, performing well in his only appearance, the group stage match against the Netherlands which ended in a 0–0 draw.

 Milito was selected to the 2007 Copa América squad.
 He contributed five appearances, as the Albiceleste finished in second position in Venezuela.

 On 20 August 2010, national team coach Sergio Batista recalled Milito for a friendly with Spain the following month, the player's first international appearance in more than three years.
 He started in the 4–1 win in Buenos Aires, and he was subsequently selected for the 2011 Copa América, appearing in all the games for the eventual quarter-finalists.

 Coaching career

 Milito's first coaching experience was with the reserves team of Independiente.
 He resigned late into 2014, due to differences with the club's president Hugo Moyano.

-On 15 April 2015, Milito replaced Mauricio Pellegrino at the helm of Estudiantes de La Plata, after being convinced by president Juan Sebastián Verón.
+On 15 April 2015, Milito replaced Mauricio Pellegrino at the helm of Estudiantes, after being convinced by president Juan Sebastián Verón.
 Despite good results, he resigned at the end of the year.

 On 12 May 2016, Milito was re-appointed as Independiente manager, again in the place of Pellegrino.
 He signed an 18-month contract.

-Milito started his first coaching adventure outside Argentina on 9 August 2017, signing for two years with O'Higgins F.C. from the Chilean Primera División.
+Milito started his first coaching adventure outside Argentina on 9 August 2017, signing for two years with O'Higgins from the Chilean Primera División.
 He returned to Estudiantes on a three-year deal on 11 March 2019 but, one year later, after being ousted in the round of 64 of the Copa Argentina by lowly Deportivo Laferrere, he again resigned.

-In January 2021, Milito signed a three-year contract at Argentinos Juniors, replacing Diego Dabove who had moved to San Lorenzo de Almagro.
+In January 2021, Milito signed a three-year contract at Argentinos Juniors, replacing Diego Dabove who had moved to San Lorenzo.
+At the end of the 2022 season, having qualified for the Copa Libertadores, he extended his contract to 2027 but with a clause to cancel it.
+He unexpectedly used the option on 30 August 2023, after a 1–0 home loss to San Martín in the last 16 of the domestic cup.

+On 24 March 2024, Milito was announced as head coach of Brazilian club Atlético Mineiro, agreeing to a deal running until December 2025.
+He took charge ahead of the 2024 Campeonato Mineiro finals and led the team to the title with an aggregate 5–3 win over archrivals Cruzeiro.

+Milito also led Galo to the finals of both the 2024 Copa do Brasil and the 2024 Copa Libertadores, but lost both titles.
+On 4 December 2024, after a 12-winless match run, he was sacked.

+On 26 May 2025, Mexican club Guadalajara announced Milito as their new head coach.